opensnip/lrujs/README.md

 Lrujs is a fast and lightweight lru (least-recently-used) caching library for javascript.

-A LRU (least-recently-used) cache will automatically removes the least recently used data from cache when a new data is added to the cache and cache is full.
+In LRU (least-recently-used) cache, when new data is added and if cache if full, it will automatically removes the least recently used data from cache and insert the new data in the cache.

 Lrujs support TTL (Time to live) and max cache size feature.
 The default value for maxSize is 1000 and TTL is 0 milliseconds (0 means permanently), if you not set the max cache size and ttl then the default values are used.

-Lrujs is also support TTL, but it is not a TTL cache, and does not make strong TTL guarantees.
-Lrujs will not automatically removes the expired items, but you can set a default TTL on the cache or on a single value.
+Lrujs support TTL, but it is not a TTL cache, and also does not make strong TTL guarantees.
+Lrujs will not removes the expired items from cache periodically, but you can set the default TTL on cache or on a single value.
 If you do so, it will treat expired items as missing, and delete them when they are fetched.
-You can set TTL in milliseconds.

 ## Features